 Although some videos you may find on TikTok may indicate that psychological help wouldn’t necessarily be a bad idea.

-Some say that TikTok is the fastest growing social media network so far, which is somewhat true when you have been observing the growth over the last years.
+Some say that TikTok is the fastest-growing social media network so far, which is somewhat true when observing the growth over the last few years.

 Why does this rare name sound a bit Chinese?

-That’s because it is Chinese, and in China, it’s actually known under that name.
+That’s because it is Chinese and is known under that name in China.

 TikTok is just the international version of Douyin and was launched in September 2017 for iOS and Android.